1

 -

-Soil Moisture: Keep soil evenly moist but not waterlogged
+Soil Moisture: Keep soil evenly moist; avoid waterlogging. -

-Pruning Instructions: Prune in early spring to maintain shape and remove dead or damaged branches
+Pruning Instructions: Prune in late winter or early spring to shape and remove dead or overgrown branches. -

 Share